phoenix-rtos/phoenix-rtos-doc/coding/misracprofile.rst

     "Rule 21.2", "Required", "DISABLED", "NO", "This rule is not applicable for Phoenix-RTOS kernel source code, because common identifiers are defined within its codebase and custom implementation of libc `libphoenix`."
     "Rule 21.3", "Required", "NO", "**YES**", ""
     "Rule 21.4", "Required", "NO", "**YES**", ""
-    "Rule 21.5", "Required", "DISABLED", "NO", "This rule is not applicable for the Phoenix-RTOS kernel source code, because <signal.h> is provided as part of custom implementation of libc `libphoenix`.` and therefore has defined behavior."
+    "Rule 21.5", "Required", "DISABLED", "NO", "This rule is not applicable for the Phoenix-RTOS kernel source code, because <signal.h> is provided as part of custom implementation of libc `libphoenix` and therefore has defined behavior."
     "Rule 21.6", "Required", "NO", "**YES**", ""
     "Rule 21.7", "Required", "NO", "**YES**", ""
     "Rule 21.8", "Required", "NO", "**YES**", ""
     "Rule 21.9", "Required", "NO", "**YES**", ""
-    "Rule 21.10", "Required", "DISABLED", "NO", "This rule is not applicable for the Phoenix-RTOS kernel source code, because date and time functions are provided as part of custom implementation of libc `libphoenix`.` and therefore have defined behavior. "
+    "Rule 21.10", "Required", "DISABLED", "NO", "This rule is not applicable for the Phoenix-RTOS kernel source code, because date and time functions are provided as part of custom implementation of libc `libphoenix` and therefore have defined behavior. "
     "Rule 21.11", "Advisory", "NO", "NO", ""
     "Rule 21.12", "Required", "NO", "**YES**", ""
     "Rule 21.13", "Mandatory", "NO", "**YES**", ""